 When you elect to handle credentialing physicians in-house, you must assign resources to compile and send out application materials to new providers; track the completion and collect the documents; complete the facility portion of the application and credentialing process (like primary source verification, malpractice claims review, etc.); send the applications to payers; and then respond to any requests for corrections or additional information from payers.
 Additionally, that person (or team) must track re-credentialing deadlines and initiate, track, and complete the process every time a provider is due for re-credentialing.

 Most importantly, they must develop and maintain expertise in the provider credentialing process, including staying abreast of changes in the industry, credentialing trends, and payer requirements.

 As experts in medical provider credentialing, we take on the credentialing process from start to finish.
 That means that all of the responsibilities that would typically fall on the facility can be completed by the team at PrognoCIS, freeing up your team for more important work.
-We work with the provider to get the initial application completed, perform the due diligence tasks required of the organization like primary source verification and background screening, and coordinate with payers to support timely approval and expedite provider starts.
+We work with the provider to get the initial application completed, perform the due diligence tasks required of the organization and coordinate with payers to support timely approval and expedite provider starts.

-PrognoCIS Credentialing Services for Physicians, offers you the following :
+PrognoCIS Medical Credentialing Services for Physicians, offers you the following :